Mission and Catholic Identity

 Standard 1

-An excellent Catholic school is guided and driven by a clearly communicated mission that embraces a Catholic identity rooted in Gospel values, centered on the Eucharist and committed to faith formation, academic excellence and service.
+An excellent Catholic school is driven and guided by a clearly communicated mission that embraces a Catholic identity that includes gospel values, a focus on the Eucharist, and a commitment to communal faith formation, academic excellence, missionary discipleship, and service.

 Benchmarks

-1.1 The governing body and the leader/leadership team ensure that the mission statement includes the commitment to Catholic identity.
+1.1 The governing body and the leader/leadership team ensure that the mission statement identifies the school as Catholic and references the school’s unique religious character or charism.

 1.2 The governing body and the leader/leadership team use the mission statement as the foundation and normative reference for all planning.

-1.3 The school leader/leadership team regularly calls together the school’s various constituencies (including but not limited to faculty and staff, parents, students, alumni(ae) to clarify, review and renew the school’s mission statement.
+1.3 The school leader/leadership team regularly calls together the school’s various stakeholders (including but not limited to faculty and staff, parents, students, and alumni(ae) to review, clarify, and renew commitment to the school’s mission statement.

 1.4 The mission statement is visible in public places and contained in official documents.

-1.5 All constituents know and understand the mission.
+1.5 All stakeholders know and understand the school’s mission.

 Standard 2

-An excellent Catholic school adhering to mission provides a rigorous academic program for religious studies and catechesis in the Catholic faith, set within a total academic curriculum that integrates faith, culture and life.
+An excellent Catholic school adhering to mission provides an exemplary academic program for religious education and catechesis in the Catholic faith, set within a total academic curriculum that integrates faith, culture, and life.

 Benchmarks

-2.1 Religious education curriculum and instruction meets the religious education requirements and standards of the (arch)diocese.
+2.1 Religious education curriculum and instruction facilitates an encounter with Jesus Christ that evangelizes and meets the religious education requirements and standards of the (arch)diocese.

 2.3 Faculty who teach religion meet (arch)diocesan requirements for academic and catechetical preparation and certification to provide effective religion curriculum and instruction.